gbarzon/Bisca/README.md

 ** the above steps 1,2,3 are to be done only the first time

-4) OPEN THE GAME - to do every time you want to play
+### Start the game - to do every time you want to play
 - Open the command prompt
 - Type "cd Desktop"
 - Type "cd bisca"